marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/profle-registration.md

 }
 ```

-- profile with a given name already exists but the content of json schema is the same
+- profile with a given name already exists but the content of json schema is the same (hash is computed internally and matched against existing profile)

 ```js title="201 (created) response (profile name uniquness broken but pardoned due to the json schema being same)"
 {
     "message": "Profile registered successfully",